Think Babies™ High-Quality and Affordable Child Care Resource List

 ZERO TO THREE Resources

-Child Care Advocacy Toolkit, ZERO TO THREE – This advocacy toolkit includes resources that you can use to support state campaigns, including: a fact sheet on infant-toddler child care, talking points, graphics, as well as a sample op-ed.
+Child Care Advocacy Toolkit, ZERO TO THREE, 2018 - This advocacy toolkit includes resources that you can use to support state campaigns, including: a fact sheet on infant-toddler child care, talking points, graphics, as well as a sample op-ed.

-Supporting Babies through QRIS, ZERO TO THREE – This series of tools helps state leaders to consider how to develop or revise QRIS standards and supports to better support quality improvement for infant-toddler child care programs.
-This includes: a self assessment on current systems, recommended infant-toddler child care quality standards, and a national scan of existing systems.
+Supporting Babies through QRIS, ZERO TO THREE, February 2015 – This series of tools helps state leaders to consider how to develop or revise QRIS standards and supports to better support quality improvement for infant-toddler child care programs.
+This includes: a self-assessment on current systems, recommended infant-toddler child care quality standards, and a national scan of existing systems.

-Preventing Expulsion from Preschool and Child Care, ZERO TO THREE – This series of resources, including videos from ZERO TO THREE events, describes strategies to address implicit bias and to prevent expulsion from preschool and child care.
+Preventing Expulsion from Preschool and Child Care, ZERO TO THREE –This series of resources, including videos from ZERO TO THREE event, describes strategies to address implicit bias and to prevent expulsion from preschool and child care.

 Staffed Family Child Care Networks: A Strategy to Enhance Quality Care for Infants and Toddlers, ZERO TO THREE, February 2012 – This paper defines staffed Family Child Care (FCC) networks and examines how they are uniquely positioned to improve the quality of care that infants and toddlers receive in FCC settings.